 Analysis mode Peak moment Selector.
 Choose between Peak moment (analyses all frames; auto-detects highest LI) or Origin/Destination (reports only start and end frame positions).

-Two-person lift Off Toggle to enable the Pf = 0.85 modifier per ISO 11228-1 Annex E, reflecting reduced load per lifter when two workers share the task.
+Two-person lift Off Toggle to enable the Pf = 0.85 modifier per ISO 11228-1:2021 Annex E, reflecting reduced load per lifter when two workers share the task.
+Set per individual lifting task.

-Additional physical tasks Off Toggle to enable the Tf = 0.80 modifier for workstations where lifting is one of multiple concurrent physical tasks.
+Additional physical tasks Off Toggle to enable the Tf = 0.80 modifier per ISO 11228-1:2021 Annex E for workstations where lifting is one of multiple concurrent physical tasks.
+Set per individual lifting task.

-One-hand lifting Off Toggle to enable the Of = 0.60 modifier when the lift is performed with only one hand.
+One-hand lifting Off Toggle to enable the Of = 0.60 modifier per ISO 11228-1:2021 Annex E when the lift is performed with only one hand.
+Set per individual lifting task.

 Findings enabled On Toggle whether the Findings tab appears in the report.
 When disabled, the tab is hidden entirely.

-Findings title "Findings" Text input (max 50 characters) to rename the Findings tab.
+Findings title "Findings" Text input to rename the Findings tab.
 The custom title appears in the report tab bar and in exported files.
+The 50-character limit is enforced by the input field.

 Findings sections 5 defaults Drag-and-drop list of section blocks within the Findings tab.
 Add, rename, reorder, or delete sections.
 A Reset to defaults button restores the standard five sections.